Property valuation meeting where a homeowner is discussing a cash offer on their house

 What does a traditional estate agent sale actually cost you?

 The comparison most sellers make is between the cash offer and the asking price they hope to achieve through an estate agent.
 But the asking price is not what ends up in your bank account.
 You need to compare net proceeds, not headline prices.
+Our full cash buyer vs estate agent comparison walks through the numbers for both routes.

 Here is what a traditional sale typically costs: